Skip to main content

 At the client level, Permaconn Commands are configured and issued on the Actions tab of the Patriot client.
 The Actions tab will only be visible when a supported module (e.g. Permaconn Extended) is registered, and the task (e.g. Permaconn Command) is configured.

-Permaconn actions setup for various areas on the Actions tab of a client's base area.
+Permaconn action devices setup for various areas on the Actions tab of a client's base area.

 Share Actions: allow actions to be referenced from the base area.

-Default Action: select a default action for an area.
-The commands of this action can be sent directly from the Client Details tab in ICA.
+Default Action Device: select a default action device for an area.
+The commands of this action device can be sent directly from the Client Details tab in ICA.
 Please refer to Web Client section.

 Add Permaconn Action